WikiMin3R/Vanillacash/README.md

 The new code will be compatible with multitude of modern platforms, eliminating problems related to exchange / DEX / multi-wallet / ElectrumX incompatibilities.

+Tentative testing and deployment schedule:
+1) Initial go-live (alpha) - On or before June 1, 2022
+2) Initial testing complete - June 15, 2022
+3) PoS attains independence of PoW - June 21, 2022
+4) Full deployment (beta) - On or before July 15, 2022